Not registered yet?

 One summer afternoon I was stopped in the Grammar School grounds by “Chunkie” Robertson and the conversation went:

 Ah!
-Thompson your leaving at the end of this term aren't you?
+Thompson you're leaving at the end of this term aren't you?
 Yes.
 Well then go and join Worcester Rugby Club.

 I didn’t know such a club existed as then it just wasn't on my, obviously limited, horizons.